-Michaele Pride-Wells of the Professional Design Coalition describes their community based efforts to increase personal ownership and to create jobs within lower income communities.
+Michaele Pride (formerly Pride-Wells) of the Professional Design Coalition describes their community-based efforts to increase personal ownership and to create jobs within lower-income communities.
 While describing Crenshaw and the efforts to revitalize its neighborhoods, the group notes the importance of having the local community behind them when dealing with politicians.

 The panel discusses job markets, a region’s image, poverty, and real estate.
 Panelists suggest that the sweeping urban schemes that usually get presented to city officials need to be informed by an emphasis on daily life.